JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/wdl_development.rst

 **Running with your own conda version**

-(Make sure the bbtools conda environment is activated and you are in 5min_example)
+Make sure the bbtools conda environment is activated and you are in 5min_example.

 .. code-block:: text